George Keats: Settling in Louisville

 During 1819, Keats bought into the Bakewell & Prentice sawmill, invested in a second steamboat, and learned of the 1 December 1818 death of his brother Tom to consumption.
 Strapped for cash, he borrowed passage back to London to claim his share of Tom's estate and to settle accounts with John.
 The visit with John was strained.
 George met John's love Fanny Brawne, without forming a positive impression.
 His and John's financial settlement left questions that plagued George for years thereafter.
 He left London 28 January 1820, and five days later John hemorrhaged blood, beginning his "posthumous year."

 As he descended toward death, John Keats removed to Rome in search of a better climate.
 Broke, he was dependent on gifts and loans from friends, who thought that George should be contributing more from America.
 John died 23 February 1821.
 George ultimately settled all John's debts, but Charles Brown maligned him for twenty years, suggesting that he had deprived the poet of necessary funds.

 During the 1820s, the Louisville & Portland Canal was completed, and as the city developed, so did the George Keats's sawmill venture.
 He expanded into property development, ultimately involving over thirty-five developments along Louisville's Main and Jefferson Streets.
 Always working with partners, including Daniel Smith and John J. Jacob, Keats culminated his building activities with the Louisville Hotel, built in 1835.
 He built a large home on the Jacobs' lot off Walnut Street, dubbed the "Englishman's Palace".

 The Keatses arrived in America as nominal Anglicans, but later joined the nascent Unitarian church, hosting its young leader James Freeman Clarke for a year in their household.
 At the same time Keats befriended the newspaper editor, George Dennison Prentice.

-Although the Keats circle of London friends were liberals who abhorred slavery, George rented slaves for his mill, due to the lack of available white labour.
+Although the Keats circle of London friends were liberals who abhorred slavery, George rented slaves for his mill.
 He eventually owned three household slaves.
 His political views shifted towards Whiggery, especially anti-Jackson.
 In 1841, Keats completed his assimilation into Louisville's establishment by winning election to the City Council.